 The Bitcoin community developed several heuristics to assign addresses to the same entity.
-As a starting point, we use the most conservative method to cluster addresses whereby all addresses that send bitcoins in any single transaction are deemed to belong to the same entity.6 This heuristic is justified by the Bitcoin protocol that requires the party that signs a transaction to have control of all output addresses
+As a starting point, we use the most conservative method of the existing algorithms to cluster addresses whereby all addresses that send bitcoins in any single transaction are deemed to belong to the same entity.
+This heuristic is justified by the